HOME ARTICLES INSTRUMENTS ONLINE TUNERS LINKS CONTACT SITEMAP

 Harmonics are sounds that you can make on a guitar that have a unique bell or chime like sound.
 You can use harmonics to tune your guitar.
 Harmonics occur in many places on guitar strings.
 The loudest and the easiest to play are the ones above the 5, 7, and 12th Frets.
 First of all you should learn how to play a harmonic.
 There are many ways to play a harmonic but we will just cover the easiest way.

-How to play harmonics
+How to Play Harmonics

 Playing a harmonic on a guitarTo play a harmonic place your finger directly above the 12th fret on the 6th String (thickest string).
 Now lightly press the string with your finger, do not fret the string or push hard, just barely touch it.
 Use the picture on the right as an example.
 Now with your right hand, pluck the 6th string.
 You should hear a chime-like sound.
 To make a clearer and longer lasting sound, immediately remove your finger from the string right after you pluck it.
 After some practice you should be able to play harmonics fairly easily.
 Try playing harmonics on the 5, 7 and 12th frets now.
 If the harmonic doesn't sound clear or isn't loud, make sure your finger is directly above the fret you are playing, and try adjusting your finger slightly.
 Remember not to press to hard.